The Invitation

 The Coherence of Connection

-When heart, breath, and body align, presence returns, relationship deepens–with ourselves, with one another, with the more-than-human world.
+When heart, breath, and body align, presence returns, relationship deepens–with ourselves, with one another, with the living world.

 • Close-up of a person's face with a horse's head in the foreground.
 The horse wears a halter, and the person appears to be smiling or concentrating.